nayere6342/apcsa-freedom-project/tool/learning-log.md

 ### Section #5: (12/8/25)

-At this point I am understanding how
+At this point I am understanding how to piece together parts of the pygame library

 ```py
 import pygame